Feeling well is not just about being physically fit and healthy – it’s equally important to your overall health that you feel good mentally.

 What can I do if I’m feeling down?

 If you’re feeling out of sorts and have any of these symptoms for two weeks or more, you may be experiencing depression:

 - loss of self-confidence and feeling down

 - feeling anxious

 - not being able to enjoy the things you usually enjoy

 - unexplained aches and pains

 - avoiding people, even those close to you.

-If you have any of these symptoms, speak to your GP and explain how you’re feeling.
+If you have any of these symptoms, speak to your doctor and explain how you’re feeling.
 Together you can agree on what next steps may be best for you.

 The sooner you can address your problems, the less likely they are to develop further.
 Although it can be difficult, speaking to your friends and family about how you feel can help you see things from a different perspective.
 If you would rather speak to someone you’re not close to, you may find it helpful to talk to a counsellor or visit a support group.